COMPANY

 Our Mission:

-Jorge Pinto Books is a niche, international multicultural publishing house committed to publish content that attracts a new generation of readers and generates new demand for books.
+Jorge Pinto Books is a niche, international multicultural publishing house committed to publishing content that attracts a new generation of readers and generates a new demand for books.
 JPB is developing a publishing model that invites creative professional partners.

 Background:

-JPB is producing five collections that intend to shape a distinctive profile of a publisher that offer high quality and fun non-academic learning tools.
+JPB is producing five collections that intend to shape a distinctive profile of a publisher that offers high quality and engaging non-academic learning tools.
 These series are:

 a)Working Biographies.
-The first series consist of short biographies (25,000 words, 120 pages) of relevant professionals.
-They are planned to attract college students and other readers interested in learning about different professions from the perspective of successful people in those fields.
-The first titles have been published: a) Paul Samuelson, On Being an Economist; b)Nigel Holmes: On Information Design, and c) Zhang Xin: On the Return to China. d) Alan Siegel: On Branding and Clear Communications e) Irvin D. Yalom: On Psychotherapy and the Human Condition.
+The first series consists of short biographies (25,000 words, 120 pages) of relevant professionals.
+The goal of this series is to attract college students and other readers interested in learning about different professions from the perspective of successful people in those fields.
+The first titles have been published: : a) Paul Samuelson, On Being an Economist; b)Nigel Holmes: On Information Design, and c) Zhang Xin: On the Return to China. d) Alan Siegel: On Branding and Clear Communications e) Irvin D. Yalom: On Psychotherapy and the Human Condition f) Kim Ki Duk: On Movies, the Visual Language.
 Several others titles are being produced.
-[Back to Top]
+This series books are also available in Spanish.

 [Back to Top]